unforced/new-bump/.cursorguides/tracking.md

   - Created implementation guide for Gathering Places
   - Planning place service and Google Maps integration

+## Current Project State

+### Completed Milestones
+1. ✅ Initialize Project
+2. ✅ Supabase Integration
+3. ✅ Home & Check-In

+### In Progress
+4. 🔄 Gathering Places
+   - ✅ Created Place Service with CRUD operations
+   - ⬜ Implement Places Page with List/Map Toggle
+   - ⬜ Implement PlaceForm Component
+   - ⬜ Integrate Google Maps

+### Upcoming Milestones
+5. ⬜ Friends & Intent
+6. ⬜ Meetups
+7. ⬜ Settings
+8. ⬜ Notifications
+9. ⬜ Polish & Deploy

+## Action Plan

+### Next Steps for Milestone 4: Gathering Places
+1. Implement Places Page with List/Map Toggle
+   - Create a page that displays places in both list and map views
+   - Implement a toggle to switch between views
+   - Add a button to open the PlaceForm

+2. Implement PlaceForm Component
+   - Create a form for adding and editing places
+   - Integrate with Google Places API for address autocomplete
+   - Implement form validation

+3. Integrate Google Maps
+   - Set up Google Maps API
+   - Create a map component to display places
+   - Implement markers for places

+### Learnings & Best Practices
+- **Supabase RLS Policies**: Ensure Row Level Security policies are properly configured to restrict access to user-specific data.
+- **TypeScript Interfaces**: Define clear interfaces for all data structures to ensure type safety throughout the application.
+- **Error Handling**: Implement consistent error handling patterns across all services.
+- **Testing Strategy**: Write comprehensive tests for all components and services, including unit tests and integration tests.
+- **Integration Testing with Supabase**: Implement integration tests that make actual API calls to a test database.
+These tests can catch issues that unit tests with mocks might miss, such as incorrect query syntax or mismatched data structures.
+Use a dedicated test script to create and clean up test data, ensuring that tests are isolated and do not interfere with each other.

 ## Action Plan (from Project Documentation)

 1. **Initialize Project**: